-Redwood Creek flows north through Redwood National Park, past the small community of Orick, and into the Pacific Ocean.
+After its journey through Redwood National Park, Redwood Creek flows past the small community of Orick, and into the Pacific Ocean.
 Approximately 20 miles of Redwood Creek are located in Redwood National Park.
 The upper 6.2 miles of Redwood Creek is proposed as a “potential” Wild and Scenic River pending acquisition for public conservation purposes.

 The creek supports a diverse anadromous fishery, including endangered Coho and Chinook salmon, steelhead, and coastal cutthroat trout.
 Ospreys nest along the creek, elk wander its banks, and river otter play in the creek’s riffle and pools.